Remember: Press F11 for a full screen view of this page.

 The late summer sun starts to set about 9pm as we near Cockermouth at the end of an interesting day.

-A big thanks to William and Kenny for the organisation of our day,
+A big thanks to William and Kenny for organisating the day,

 and to Robert, our driver from Routledge Coaches who coped with the wide roads and narrow lanes with equal skill.